Background Image for Header:

 - To facilitate excellence in human subjects research.

-The WVU Institutional Review Boards (IRBs) for Protection of Human Research Subjects ensure that human subject research at WVU is appropriate and conforms to federal regulations.
+The WVU Institutional Review Boards (Gold Board and Blue Board) have oversight and responsibility for the protection of human subjects to ensure that human subject research at WVU is appropriate and conforms to federal regulations.